-The VNB represents the present value of the future after-tax profits for the new business at the point of acquisition during the fiscal year 2014 (the fiscal year ending March 31, 2015).
+The VNB represents the present value of the future after-tax profits for the new business at the point of acquisition during the first half of fiscal year 2015.
 Acquisition costs and commission are reflected in the VNB.

 The same assumptions applied to the calculation of the VIF are applied to the calculation of the VNB, except that economic assumptions as at policy acquisition are applied in calculating the VNB for single premium whole life products.